jjzajac/MultiplePublish/README.md

 # MultiplePublish

-MultiplePublish is npm script that allows publishing to multiple registries.
+MultiplePublish is npm script that allows publishing to multiple package registries.

 ## Supported Registry